 Standard public speaking advice goes something like this: Practice your presentation, make eye contact with your audience and keep it snappy.
 And to be sure, these are all worthwhile habits to incorporate into your regimen.
 But where do you start?
 It’s intimidating to start at a series of blank slides, willing yourself to start crafting a presentation from scratch.
 Sure, you’ll memorize your notecards and move around the stage—but what will you say?

 Luckily, getting started is the trickiest part.
 A snappy opener sets the tone for the rest of your speech.
 Consider these six ways to grab audience attention at the start of your presentation.

 Generally, you want to avoid confusion during presentations.
 But intrigue, well, that’s a different story.
 A dash of the unexpected from the get-go will have people sitting up a little straighter, wondering where your line of thought is headed next.
+Even as a keynote speaker, you need to have some tactics to keep a high level of engagement throughout your talk.
 Pay special attention to your opening line, whether you choose a quote, riddle, anecdote, contradiction or other rhetorical device to begin.
 If you can stir up curiosity from the instant you open your mouth, you’ve increased your chances of bringing the audience along for the entire journey.

 Drop a Statistic